USC employees who need babysitters or tutors can use Caring Connections to find USC students and alumni who can help.

 Coordinate with your Supervisor

-The first step to finding solutions to scheduling issues is to coordinate with your supervisor.
+The first step to finding solutions is to coordinate with your supervisor.
 Discuss your situation with them.
+Share your scheduling concerns.
 Your supervisor may be able to provide you with flexibility in your work hours or location.
 Understand that your supervisor must also consider the needs of the university and the requirements of your job.
 They may not be able to approve every request.

 Review your Options

 In order to accommodate your childcare responsibilities, you may want to consider the following options and review them with your supervisor who will need to approve any changes to your work schedule or requests for leave.

 - Modify your work schedule, either by adjusting your hours or working for some or all of your time from home.